 I make a small (2- to 3-cm) incision parallel to the ribs through the space between either ribs 3 and 4 or ribs 4 and 5, near the midaxillary line.
 This incision is lateral to the nipple line.
 A fine hemostat is used to dissect through the subcutaneous tissue and muscle until the ribs can be palpated.
 The entry to the pleural space is made just superior to a rib to avoid the neurovascular bundle located on the underside of the rib.
 The trajectory of the approach is horizontal to the floor.
 A figure-8 suture is placed in the muscle at the entry site but is not tied.

 Figure 2: A 2- to 3-cm incision is made parallel to the ribs in the intercostal space in the midaxillary line.
-This is placed approximately between the third and fifth rib and is lateral to the nipple line.
+This incision is placed approximately between the third and fifth ribs and is lateral to the nipple line.

 Figure 3: A fine instrument is used to dissect the muscle and puncture the pleura.
 The dissection should follow the top of a rib to avoid the underlying neurovascular bundle.

 Figure 4: A “figure-8” suture is placed in the muscle at the entry site.
-This will be eventually tightened around the distal catheter to seal the space and prevent pneumothorax.
+This suture will eventually be tightened around the distal catheter to seal the space and prevent pneumothorax.

 The anesthesia team is asked to perform a prolonged expiration to partially deflate and relax the lungs.
 I use a fine mosquito hemostat with controlled force to “pop” gently into the pleural space through the intercostal muscles.
 The resistance can be substantial at first.
 The surgeon must use great care to enter the space definitively without plunging an instrument into the lung parenchyma.
 The hemostat is spread slightly, and the distal catheter is passed immediately into the pleural space.
 I use a small-caliber distal catheter.